imrefazekas/connect-rest/README.md

 	{ path: '*', version: '*' }

 Be aware, that this path will be matched to all paths within the defined context.

+### Range matcher

+	rest.get( '/convert/@format', function( request, content, callback ){
+		return callback( null, 'ok' );
+	}, { format:[ 'euro', 'usd', 'huf' ] } );

+This definition creates a rest service answering to GET requests if the format part of the URI is contained by the array in the option object.
+The character _'@'_ tells the [connect-rest](https://github.com/imrefazekas/connect-rest) to match the parameter _'format'_ to the array called by the same name.

+By calling this service with the following URI _'/api/convert/usd'_ will be executed, but calling with _'/api/convert/gbp'_ no rest will be called and 404 will be returned.

 ### Special assigns: